alexharri/website/posts/webgl-gradients.md

 uniform float u_time;
 ```

-Uniforms can be thought of as global variables that the shader has _read-only_ access to.
-The actual values of uniforms are controlled on the JavaScript side (we'll see how later).
+You can think of uniforms as per-draw call constants -- global variables that the shader has _read-only_ access to.
+The actual values of uniforms are controlled on the JavaScript side.

-For any given draw call, each shader invocation will have uniforms set to the same values.
-This is what the name "uniform" is referring to -- the values of uniforms are _uniform_ across shader invocations.
-You can think of uniforms as per-draw call constants.
+Within a given draw call, each shader invocation will have uniforms set to the same values.
+This is what the name "uniform" refers to -- the values of uniforms are _uniform_ across shader invocations within a given draw call.
+The JavaScript side can, however, change the values of uniforms _between_ draw calls.

-<SmallNote label="">Uniforms are constant across draw calls but they are [not compile-time constant][uniform_const], meaning you cannot use the value of a uniform in `const` variables.</SmallNote>
+<SmallNote label="">Uniforms are constant within draw calls but they are [not compile-time constant][uniform_const], meaning you cannot use the value of a uniform in `const` variables.</SmallNote>

 [uniform_const]: https://www.khronos.org/opengl/wiki/Type_Qualifier_(GLSL)#Uniforms